 Viking also clearly pays attention to the small details – they design everything with care, from heated bathroom floors to angling the hallways to maximize cabin space… large-flip open toiletries that don’t leave you struggling to open them, high quality European fixtures and leather staircase railings… I could go on endlessly.
-It’s really clear on-board that Viking pays attention to the details and they all add up to make such a seamless vacation!
+It’s really clear on-board that Viking don’t skimp out on customer service and they all added up to make a seamless vacation!

 Viking’s Included Guided Walking Tours

 Each day, there’s an included guided walking tour.
 All the local guides were quite knowledgeable and Viking provides headsets so you can clearly hear.

 There’s even a designated group for those who wish to tour at a slower pace.
 What I really liked was that there’s no pressure to stay with the tour.
 You’re free to start with the tour and slip away if you find a restaurant you like or somewhere you want to linger (although it’s nice to let the guide know so they don’t wait for you).
 They really encourage you to make the most of your trip.